Annapurna Base Camp-9Days

  If the weather is good, choose a window seat to see the mountains.

- If you need to save time, think about taking a flight from Pokhara to Kathmandu (25 minutes).
+ If you are looking to save time, you might consider taking a flight from Pokhara to Kathmandu (25 minutes).

 Max Altitude: 1400 m/4593 ft)Duration: 7-8 hourDistance: 200 km/135 miles